 |10 yr projection||$500|

 Please note: The funding levels in the chart above show the amount of mandatory funding reserved by the 2014 Farm Bill for this program to be provided through USDA’s Commodity Credit Corporation.
 However, Congress does at times pass subsequent appropriations legislation that caps the funding level for a particular year for a particular program at less than provided by the farm bill in order to use the resulting savings to fund a different program.
+In addition, REAP is subject to automatic cuts as part of an annual sequestration process established by the Budget Control Act of 2011.
 Therefore, despite its “mandatory” status, the funding level for a given year could be less than the farm bill dictates should the Appropriations Committees decide to raid the farm bill to fund other programs under its jurisdiction.

 The discretionary funding level for REAP is determined each year by Congress in the annual agricultural appropriations bill.
 The chart below shows what the program has received in recent years.
 Future funding cannot be projected as funding levels will be determined a year at a time by Congress.